 Dave Cowell was replaced on bass by Paul Jennings.
 The band also decided to expand the line-up and took on Martin Slavinec (aka Martin Lee) on keyboards.

 After a month of rehearsal, Fusion Orchestra took to the road as a six-piece, playing their first gig with the new line-up on 2 February 1974 at Doncaster College of Education.
 The gig also saw the debut of new material, including 'Beginning End', 'To A Child', and 'Lazoon' – a vehicle for Dave Bell's drum solo, but which featured an impressive guitar preamble by Colin Dawson.

 The band continued to play to packed halls and appreciative audiences.
-But while new bassist Paul Jennings settled in quickly and contributed to new material, keyboardist Martin Slavinec was less than comfortable with the music.
+But while new bassist Paul Jennings settled in quickly, keyboardist Martin Slavinec was less than comfortable with the music.
 After eleven gigs it seemed clear that he wasn't right for the band.
 He was to play only four more gigs with Fusion Orchestra and parted company with the band making his final appearance at Swansea's Patti Pavilion on 29 March 1974.

 It was the time of the fuel crisis and three-day week.
 The shortage of petrol had a serious impact on the availability of vinyl for records.
 Record companies began to cull smaller bands to allow them to concentrate the available vinyl stocks on volume-selling big-name artists.
 Many smaller bands suffered because of this, and Fusion Orchestra wasn't to escape: EMI chose not to renew the band's contract.
 It was a blow and while FO continued to work solidly, touring constantly, some of the early enthusiasm was dented.
 Stan Land, one of the founder members, was also facing personal problems at home, and decided to leave the band in the middle of 1974.
 He had played more than 400 gigs with FO.